connervieira/Assassin/README.md

 Assassin is capable of operating entirely offline, meaning it can go anywhere your car does regardless of network connectivity.

-### Free
+### Repairable

-Assassin is completely free to use, and contains absolutely no ads or data mining of any kind.
+Assassin follows a philosophy of repairability by providing the user with everything they need to diagnose and resolve problems independently.

 ### Open Source